Pedulla and the Virginia Tech Hokies take on conference foe Wake Forest

 Virginia Tech Hokies (11-2, 1-1 ACC) at Wake Forest Demon Deacons (9-4, 1-1 ACC)

+The Demon Deacons are 7-0 in home games.
+Wake Forest is ninth in the ACC in rebounding with 32.0 rebounds.
+Cameron Hildreth leads the Demon Deacons with 6.5 boards.

-The Hokies are 1-1 against conference opponents.
-Virginia Tech is 10-2 against opponents over .500.
+The Hokies are 1-1 against ACC opponents.
+Virginia Tech is fourth in the ACC with 25.2 defensive rebounds per game led by Justyn Mutts averaging 6.4.

-The Demon Deacons and Hokies square off Saturday for the first time in conference play this season.
+The Demon Deacons and Hokies face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Appleby is shooting 50.4% and averaging 18.0 points for the Demon Deacons.
-Cameron Hildreth is averaging 12.3 points over the last 10 games for Wake Forest.
+TOP PERFORMERS: Appleby is averaging 18 points, 5.3 assists and 1.5 steals for the Demon Deacons.

-Pedulla is shooting 48.0% and averaging 17.3 points for the Hokies.
-Grant Basile is averaging 2.1 made 3-pointers over the last 10 games for Virginia Tech.
+Hunter Cattoor is shooting 40.3% from beyond the arc with 2.1 made 3-pointers per game for the Hokies, while averaging 9.6 points.

 LAST 10 GAMES: Demon Deacons: 6-4, averaging 76.2 points, 31.2 rebounds, 12.8 assists, 6.8 steals and 2.8 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 72.5 points per game.